Your pelvis isn’t broken — it’s been adapting.

 There is no rush.

-If this is not the right moment, that doesn’t mean it never will be.
+If this is not the right moment, that’s okay.

-And if you’re unsure, you’re welcome to ask.
+And if you’re unsure, you’re welcome to reach out.

 Have courage!